MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-summary-content.md

 ##  Operational Excellence

-Follow the fundamental guidance provided in the [Operational excellence principles](/azure/architecture/framework/devops/principles).
+Follow the fundamental guidance provided in the [Operational Excellence principles](/azure/architecture/framework/devops/principles).
 Best practices for a regulated environment are summarized in these sections.

 ### Separation of roles